Isabelle-Gbl/Sketch2RealImage-with-CycleGAN/README.md

 ```
 This will use the CPU instead, though training will be significantly slower.

+If you have any questions regarding the model, you can also check the original pytorch-CycleGAN-and-pix2pix repository which already has clarified a lot of questions.
+However there is a python file in this repository, the `cycle_gan_model.py` with which you can replace the existing file in the folder `Orginal_CycleGAN_Repository/models`.
+It provides some additions for this specific project, like:
+- converting sketches to black and white only to prevent model from producing noise in the fake_A class
+- preparing a function for salt and pepper noise
+- and a less frequent update of the Discriminator B loss, to prevent it from decrease too fast.

 ### Evaluating Models
 After training, you may want to compare different versions of the model to see which performs best.
 You can evaluate a model using the following command: